Aiding learning from home

 Short video guides to changing settings on computers, phones and tablets.

 General guide to making changes in Windows 10 which may improve access.

 General Guide to making changed in Mac OS which may improve access.

-This is a growing resource of links put together by the Assistive Technologist at Bridgend College.
+Updated for 2021, this is a growing resource of links put together by the Assistive Technologist at Bridgend College.
 Loads of links to software and guides which may be useful.

 Guides from BT explaining how to conduct basic practical skills online for anyone who might be doing it for the first time.

 A set of resources from UCL’s Centre for Inclusive Education about adjusting children and young people with SEND to a new, home-schooling routine.

 The following are general guides on advice for teaching online:

 - Arizona State University: Best Practices for Teaching Online

 - Future Learn: Preparing to Learn Online at University